Rosewool Insulation Refractory Co.,Ltd.

 • Enhances thermal performance in renewable energy installations.

-3. Why Rock Wool Board Outperforms Alternatives in These Scenarios?
+3. Why rock Wool Board Outperforms Alternatives in These Scenarios?

-Feature Rock Wool Board Advantage
+Feature rock Wool Board Advantage

 Sound Absorption Superior for low-frequency noise (vs. fiberglass better for mid-high frequencies)